NPER in Excel (Table of Content)

 In cell B5, start typing the NPER Formula.

-Put B1/12 as a first argument under NPER Formula.
-As the given rate of interest is per annum, you need to divide it by 12 in order to get a monthly rate of interest (because Mr. Sandeep is paying installments monthly).
+Put B1/12 as the first argument under NPER Formula.
+As the given interest rate is per annum, you need to divide it by 12 to get a monthly interest rate (because Mr. Sandeep is paying installments monthly).

 Mention -B2 as the next argument in this formula.
-As the value 5,000 is going to be debited from Mr. Sandeep’s account (outgoing amount), we need to mention the negative sign for the same.
+As the value of 5,000 will be debited from Mr. Sandeep’s account (outgoing amount), we need to mention the negative sign.

-The next argument would be the Present Value of the Investment, which is in cell B3.
+The next argument would be the Present Value of the Investment in cell B3.

-Lastly, mention B4 as an argument that represents the Future Value of Investment.
+Lastly, mention B4 as an argument representing the Future Value of Investment.

-Press the Enter key, and you will get the value of the number of months; Mr. Sandeep has to make an investment in order to get 20,00,000 as a final amount when he retires.
+Press the Enter key, and you will get the number of months’ value; Mr. Sandeep has to make an investment to get 20,00,000 as a final amount when he retires.

 Things to Remember About NPER in Excel

 - The rate of interest should be homogeneous throughout the period.
-For example, in the above examples, we have divided the yearly interest rate by 12 to make it homogeneous throughout the year for each month.
+For example, in the above examples, we have divided the yearly interest rate by 12 to make each month homogeneous throughout the year.

-- The payments which are outgoing all need to be considered as debts and marked as negative payments.
+- The outgoing payments need to be considered debts and marked as negative payments.

 Recommended Articles

 This is a guide to NPER in Excel.
-Here we discuss how to use NPER in Excel along with practical examples and a downloadable excel template.
+Here we discuss how to use NPER in Excel, practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles –